 The conclusions to be derived from these remarks are simple.
 The obvious primary policy which must be adopted, both on an international and on a domestic scale is the policy of containment and prevention of further spread of this infection.
 That policy should be the primary target of legislation and of judicial decisions.
 It should be the focus of administrative practices.
-The scarce public resources which are available to tackle the growing problem of AIDS throughout the world should be conserved as far as possible for research leading to a cure ill and dying.
+The scarce public resources which are available to tackle the growing problem of AIDS throughout the world should be conserved as far as possible for research leading to a cure or preventative vaccine; to education to prevent the further spread of infection and to support for those who are already ill and dying.